ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 <!-- This is a comment. -->

 Ribosome profiling (Ribo-Seq) is a high throughput sequencing technology to detect the gene expression through sequencing ribosome-protected fragments.
 Although we discovered a large amount of gene expression and regulation through RNA-seq, there are still numerous aspects about gene regulation that could not be explained by RNA-seq, such as regulatory mechanism of translation.
 Then, the emergency of a new technology called Ribo-Seq fills the technology gap for the gene translational researches.
 More and more studies proved the importance and accuracy about Ribo-Seq, which greatly facilitated the development about related tools for analyzing Ribo-Seq data.
-Therefore, it is badly needed to integrate those tools into one system to simple analysis process about Ribo-Seq for researches who not have computer background.
+Therefore, it is badly needed that integrating those tools into one system to simplify the analysis process about Ribo-Seq data for researchers who do not have a computer background.

 The step to analyse Ribo-Seq data is similar with analyzing RNA-seq data, but some steps are different and need to be noted, such as removing contaminative reads from rRNA and tRNA.
 Therefore, we use a dataset to demonstrate how to analyse Ribo-Seq data and what parts need to be noticed.

 ## The dataset

-The sample dataset in this tutorial comes from the paper of *Methylation of human eukaryotic elongation factor alpha (eEF1A) by a member of a novel protein lysine methyltransferase family modulates mRNA translation,*  which is publicated on the Nucleic Acids Research.
+The sample dataset in this tutorial comes from the paper of *Methylation of human eukaryotic elongation factor alpha (eEF1A) by a member of a novel protein lysine methyltransferase family modulates mRNA translation*  ( {% cite jakobsson2017methylation %} )，which is publicated on the Nucleic Acids Research.
 The detail information of data could be obtained from Gene Expression Omnibus database (GEO) through accessing number of **GSE97140**, and raw data could also be downloaded from there.

 The dataset used as a sample consists of two groups, one group knockout  the gene *EEF1AKMT4,* which is a lysine (K) specific methyltransferase that efficiently methylates K36 in eukaryotic tranlation elongation factor 1 alpha (eEF1A), and the other is control group as WT.